Perlin (PERL) Reaches Market Cap of $32.92 Million

 According to CryptoCompare, “PerlinX is a decentralized finance interface platform, allowing users to trade assets of any kind with each other through incentivized liquidity mining and synthetic asset generation.
 PerlinX utilizes incentivized liquidity provision through the use of liquidity pools powered by the Balancer protocol.
 Participants can stake their PERL tokens to provide liquidity and be rewarded for doing so.
 Rewards for liquidity provision will initially be distributed in PERL, BAL and UMA tokens.
 PerlinX also leverages the UMA protocol to generate synthetic assets.
 Each asset will have its own price feed, which is powered by UMA's Data Verification Mechanism (DVM), a decentralized oracle that's designed to solve the problem of centralized and corruptible oracle price feeds.
 All synthetic assets on PerlinX will have the prefix px (eg. pxGold, pxCarbon, etc).
 Every synthetic asset created using the PerlinX platform will require PERL as collateral.
 Perlin's mission is to bridge legacy financial systems and products to DeFi and democratizing market access for all.
 Perlin is focused on helping to create more efficient, equitable, and open marketplaces and economies that can benefit everyone everywhere.
 As the first ever project in the world to enable synth asset minting based on UMA Protocol – we’re now one step closer in the grand vision.
 PERL can be used as both a liquidity and collateral asset.
 You can stake PERL to provide liquidity to the PerlinX platform and receive incentives in PERL and BAL rewards for doing so (UMA rewards coming soon too!).
 Or you can use PERL as collateral to create synthetic PxAssets. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Perlin directly using US dollars.
-Investors seeking to acquire Perlin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Perlin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Perlin directly using US dollars.
+Investors seeking to acquire Perlin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Perlin using one of the exchanges listed above.

 Receive News & Updates for Perlin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Perlin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.